aruizga7/Self-Driving-Car-in-DSX/4. Vehicle detection/README.md

-# Vehicle Detection Project
+# Vehicle Detection

-This is a project for Udacity self-driving car Nanodegree program.
 The aim of this project is to detect the vehicles in a dash camera video.
-The implementation of the project is in the file vehicle_detection.ipynb.
+The implementation of the project is in the file 4 - Vehicle Detection Transfer Learning.ipynb.
 This implementation is able to achieve 21FPS without batching processing.
-The final video output is [here](https://github.com/aruizga7/CarND-Vehicle-Detection/raw/master/project_video_output.mp4).
+The final video output is [here]https://www.youtube.com/watch?v=CvmmCx0gkes).

-In this README, each step in the pipeline will be explained in details.

 ## Introduction to object detection